wordswords/davidcraddocknet-hugo/hugo-site/content/pages/security-research.md

 I have a Proxmark3 setup which I'm using to learn about smart card security and smart card cloning.
 I am still getting used to using this, there is a lot to learn!

+## Kali Nethunter

+I am planning on installing Kali Nethunter on my Sony Xperia 1 III.
+This will allow me to do more security research on the go.